SillyBubble/SillyBubble.github.io/content/authors/Ran/_index.md

 ---
 # Display name
-title: Rosemere de Araujo Alves Lima
+title: Ran Tao

 # Full name (for SEO)
-first_name: Rosemere
+first_name: Ran
-last_name: de Araujo Alves Lima
+last_name: Tao

 # Username (this should match the folder name)
 authors:
-  - Rose
+  - Ran

 # Is this the primary user of the site?
 superuser: false